 THIS DATE IN HISTORY: Jan.
 7

-1980: The Philadelphia Flyers' 35-game unbeaten streak, the longest in North American team sports history, ends when they lose 7-1 against the Minnesota North Stars at Met Center.
+1980: The Philadelphia Flyers' 35-game unbeaten streak, the longest in North American team sports history, ends when they lose 7-1 to the Minnesota North Stars at Met Center.

 Philadelphia, 25-0-10 in its previous 35 games, takes a 1-0 lead on Bill Barber's goal at 3:49 of the first period.
-However, Minnesota scores the next seven goals, handing the Flyers their first defeat since Oct.
-13, when they had lost 9-2 against the Atlanta Flames in their second game of the season.
+However, Minnesota scores the next seven goals, handing the Flyers their first defeat since a 9-2 loss to the Atlanta Flames in their second game of the season.

 The Flyers easily had surpassed the NHL-record 28-game run set by the 1977-78 Montreal Canadiens (23 wins, five ties) and passed the 1971-72 Los Angeles Lakers' North American professional sports mark of 33 (all victories).

 Video: Flyers from the 1979-80 team discuss unbeaten streak

 1928: Howie Morenz of the Canadiens scores three goals for his third NHL hat trick during a 9-1 road victory against the Toronto Maple Leafs.
 His first goal is his 100th in the NHL.
 The Canadiens become the first NHL team to allow two goals or fewer in 20 consecutive games.

 1968: Bobby Hull scores twice to become the first Chicago Blackhawks player, and the fourth in the NHL, to score 400 goals.
 The milestone comes in a 4-2 win against the Boston Bruins at Chicago Stadium.

 1976: The New York Rangers fire coach Ron Stewart and general manager Emile Francis, giving both jobs to longtime Canadiens forward John Ferguson.
 He is the 15th coach in Rangers history and the first who has no previous connection with them.